-This winter ice activity was an instant hit with my preschoolers!
+Fine motor ice picking this winter ice is an activity that was an instant hit with my preschoolers!
 It may have been the reference to Christof’s ice business from Frozen that got them excited, or the real hammer that I was letting them use, but either way, they were motivated!

 Safety first!
 Remember that styrofoam is a material that needs constant supervision, especially for those little ones who may still put things in their mouths.